-The graduate program in sociology at UCSC distinguishes itself by its interdisciplinary nature.
+The graduate program in sociology at UCSC leads to both academic and non-academic careers.
+It distinguishes itself by its interdisciplinary nature.
 The program is designed to educate students in sociological theory and methods and in the discipline’s major substantive areas while simultaneously exposing students to other arenas of intellectual inquiry that will aid them as they pursue their research questions and interests.
 After completing a group of required courses, students work closely with individual faculty members in designing their own course of study.
 The program leads to a Ph.D. in Sociology.
 An M.A. degree may be taken en route to the doctorate, but a master's program per se is not available.

 The core curriculum is divided into two parts, (1) basic grounding in sociological theory and methods, and (2) exposure to research in three areas of concentration: (a) globalization, political economy, and environment; (b) inequality and identity; and (c) culture, knowledge, and power.
-To prepare students to conduct their own research projects, the department trains students in multiple methods—comparative and historical analysis, quantitative techniques, field research, and interpretive methods.
+To prepare students to conduct their own research projects, the department trains students in multiple methods—comparative, cultural analysis, ethnography, field research, historical, interpretive, and quantitative methods.

 When asked what they most appreciate about the sociology graduate program, most students cite the students' and faculty's activism and commitment to social change in combination with their dedication to teaching, scholarly research, and understanding of the social forces of our society.
 The Sociology Department's colloquium series enhances scholarship, practice, and collegial networks.
 The diversity in age, ethnicity, and work experience of the student body creates a vibrant atmosphere for learning.